OUR STORIES; HOW ARTISTS ARE TELLING STORIES OF THE STRUGGLE FOR CLIMATE JUSTICE

 Some participating artists would be invited to visit schools in person to discuss their work during or after the exhibition, helping to inspire young people to engage with climate action through creative expression.

-Join us to hone our stories and showcase compelling artwork for climate justice.
+Join us to honor our stories and showcase compelling artwork for climate justice.

 “Help protect the people and places you love by donating today.”